Scoring under tension: Karpathy-style autoresearch loop on a GEM stack

 Introduction

 In the previous post I compared exponential vs. linear regression GEM models on a hand-curated 4-token bear portfolio.
-The headline finding from that post: the choice of regression model was almost irrelevant; the fitting window was the dominant knob.
+The main finding from that experiment: the choice of regression model was almost irrelevant; the fitting window dominated the returns.

 That experiment had two limitations: